 Here are the best Wi-Fi routers you can buy today

-There are benefits to the higher-end options covered on this page, but if you are looking to cover less than 3,500 square feet and don’t have any (or many) devices with Wi-Fi 6 support, the TP-Link Archer 2300 is probably the best Wi-Fi router for you.
+There are certainly benefits to the higher-end options covered on this page for some users, but if you are looking to cover a medium-size home (up to 2,500 square feet) and don’t have either a bounty of peripherals to connect or incredibly demanding bandwidth needs, the TP-Link Archer AX21 is the best Wi-Fi router for you.

 If you are already bought into the Google Home or Nest ecosystems, then the Nest WiFi is an easy recommendation.
 For those who haven’t dipped their toes into either yet, this is an excellent entry point.
 The Nest WiFi is a mesh Wi-Fi router that can be purchased individually or with multiple extensions depending on the size of your space.
 The standard two-pack is rated for up to 3,800 square feet, so it should be plenty for most homes.

 While it doesn’t offer the fastest top speeds, it will deliver sufficient bandwidth for the web browsing and HD or 4K video streaming needs of a multi-user household.
 The added bonus is that you get a built-in Nest Mini equivalent speaker in the router and any additional access points for both smart home interactions and music playback.
 This can manage the rest of your smart home devices and act as part of a whole home speaker system with other Nest or Google Home speakers.

 The relatively small size and pleasantly rounded fabric design of the Nest Wifi are additional points in its favor.
 Unlike many Wi-Fi routers, you are going to want to leave this out in the open due to the smart home/speaker functionality, which is also ideal for delivering a solid Wi-Fi signal around your home.
 For those with complex networking needs, the Nest WiFi may fall short as it doesn’t offer some more advanced options, but if you want an easy-to-use solution, the Nest WiFi is one of the best.